gitgitgitgit-hub-when-the-whistle-go/alx-higher_level_programming/0x00-python-hello_world/README.md

 No string literals means no f"" or "".format because even with empty quotes it count as literal the wen of python is printed with "import this" the module sys contains write fonctions that allows us to write on stdout or stderr. it also contains sys.exit() that allows us to determine the status code to be echoed.
+-m compileall should be looked into more in dept